The Best Tiffin Ever – Sour Cherry Chocolate Biscuit Cake

 Raisins are the traditional dried fruit to throw into a tiffin mix, but I wanted something that would offset the sweetness of the chocolate, syrup and digestives.
 Sour cherries fit the bill handsomely.
 It’s really important to make sure the cherries are sour ones as it’s the contrast between sweet and sour that makes this the best tiffin ever.
 As it happened I had some sour cherry chocolates left over from Christmas, so I used these instead of the dried fruit I would normally add.

 Green & Black’s used to do a gorgeous sour cherry chocolate bar.
 I don’t know why they stopped making it, but I miss it sorely.

 For added crunchiness and to complement the cherries and amaretto, I reckoned toasted almonds were a must.
-I was absolutely right and my sour cherry and almond tiffin really is the best tiffin ever.
+I was absolutely right and my sour cherry and almond concoction really is the best tiffin ever.

 I used a large silicone mould to set my tiffin in as I wanted thinnish pieces which I thought would be fun to break up by hand into various sized pieces.
 However, it would work just as well in a smaller sized pan and then cut into squares or rectangles when set.

 Other Tiffin Recipes You Might Like